soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 ## Receiver Setup
 The receiver must be bound to the transmitter.
 There are several ways for the receiver to enter Bind Mode:
 * A new Arduino will start in bind mode automatically.
-Only and Arduino that flashed for the first time does this.
+Only an Arduino that was flashed for the first time does this.
 Re-flashing the software will retain the old binding unless the EEPROM has been erased.
 * Erasing the EEPROM on the Arduino will make it start up in bind mode just like a new Arduino.
 The Arduino sketch [here]( https://github.com/soligen2010/Reset_EEPROM) will erase the EEPROM.
 * Connect the Bind Jumper, or press the Bind button while the receiver powers on.
 * The protocol has a Un-bind command (it erases the EEPROM), after which a re-start will cause the receiver to enter bind mode just like a new Arduino.
-Still TBD is how to get the Multi-protocol TX Module to send a Un-bind command.
 After an Unbind the LED will blink until the receiver is re-started.

 Turn on the transmitter in bind mode.
 The LED turn on solid, then will blink slowly after a successful bind.
 Re-start the receiver after the bind and take the transmitter out of Bind mode, then test the connection.

-## Failsafe
+## Fail-safe
-The receiver will failsafe after 1 second when no packets are received.
+The receiver fail-safes after 1 second when no packets are received.
 If a connection is not restored within 3 seconds then the receiver will disarm.
 * At fail-safe, the throttle is set to minimum, and the other channels are set to the failsafe value.
 * After disarm, the throttle will stay at minimum until the receiver is re-armed.
-To re-arm the receiver move the throttle stick to the minimum position.
+To re-arm the receiver move the throttle to the minimum position.

 When a receiver is bound the failsafe values are reset to the default values, which are throttle minimum and all other channels at mid-point.

-## Customizing Failsafe Values
+## Customizing Fail-safe Values
-__Do not set failsafe values while in flight.__  Due to the length of time it takes to write the new failsafe values to EEPROM, the receiver may go into failsafe mode while saving the values, causing loss of control of the model.
-Before flying a model, always test the failsafe values after they have been set.
+__Do not set fail-safe values while in flight.__  Due to the length of time it takes to write the new fail-safe values to EEPROM, the receiver may go into fail-safe mode while saving the values, causing loss of control of the model.
+Before flying a model, always test the fail-safe values after they have been set.

-Failsafe set mode will set the failsafe values.
+Fail-safe set mode will set the fail-safe values.
 This can be done one of two ways:
-* A setFailSafe packet can be sent from the transmitter.
-The values from the first packet in a series for setFailSafe packets are saved as the new failsafe values.
-The LED is turned on when a setFailSafe packet is received, and stays on as long as setFailSafe packets continue to be received.
-The LED is turned off when setFailSafe values stop being received
+* A set-Fail-Safe packet can be sent from the transmitter.
+The values from the first packet in a series for set-Fail-Safe packets are saved as the new fail-safe values.
+The LED is turned on when a set-Fail-Safe packet is received, and stays on as long as set-Fail-Safe packets continue to be received.
+The LED is turned off when set-Fail-Safe values stop being received
 * After the receiver has initialized, the bind button (or use bind jumper) can be held for one to 2 seconds until the LED is turned on.
-The values from the first packet received after the LED is turned on will be saved as the new failsafe values.
+The values from the first packet received after the LED is turned on will be saved as the new fail-safe values.
 The LED will turn off when the button is released (or jumper removed).

-When failsafe set mode is entered the LED is turned on and stays on until the failsafe set mode is exited.
-Only the values from the first packet received in failsafe set mode are saved (this is to avoid accidentally using up all of the EEPROMs limited number of write operations)
+When fail-safe set mode is entered the LED is turned on and stays on until the failsafe set mode is exited.
+Only the values from the first packet received in fail-safe set mode are saved (this is to avoid accidentally using up all of the EEPROMs limited number of write operations)

 Values for all channels can be set except for the throttle channel.
-The fail safe for throttle is always the minimum throttle.
+The fail-safe for throttle is always the minimum throttle.

+## Diversity
+Diversity is achieved by using 2 NRF24L01 modules.
+This improves link reliability and Try to orient the antennas close to 90 degrees to each other so at least one antenna has a good orientation to the transmitter antenna.
+The use of a second NRF24L01 module for diversity is optional.
+The code automatically detects if one or 2 modules are connected.
+See the "with diversity" schematic in the hardware folder for how to wire the NRF24L01 modules.

+Both modules listen for an incoming packet.
+If the primary receiver does not get a packet when expected, the secondary receiver is checked for the missed packet.
+After each packet the primary/secondary recievered are swapped, except in the case where only the primary receiver had the packet, in which case this receiver will retain the primary role.
+Telemetry packets are transmitted using the same receiver that was used to read the packet.
+If both recievers got the incoming packet, then the packet in the secondary receiver is discarded.

+## Taranis Setup using Multiprotocol Module
+Needs work

+## Telemetry
+Needs work

 ## Packet Format